CraezyDud/hlsdk-xash3d-wsa/README.md

 [!!My changes are _only_ on the **master**, **bshift** and **opfor** branch!!]

+my changes fix the handgrenade throw and add that the bullet is left in the chamber when your ammo is above 0 this is only for the glock, crossbow, desert eagle and the sniper rifle I don't know much about weapons, so i may have chosen an incorrect weapon, tell me if i am wrong about a weapon

 ## How to build

 ### CMake as most universal way